 - having a large baby and needing a cesarean section at delivery

-To learn more about managing gestational diabetes during pregnancy, including how gestational diabetes can affect you and your baby, visit: What I need to know about Gestational Diabetes.
+More information about managing gestational diabetes during pregnancy is provided in the NIDDK health topic, What I need to know about Gestational Diabetes.

 What Should a Woman Who Had Gestational Diabetes Do After Her Baby Is Born?

 If you had gestational diabetes, you should be tested for diabetes 6 to 12 weeks after your baby is born.
 If test results show that your blood sugar is higher than normal, but not high enough to be considered diabetes, you should be tested for diabetes every year.
 If the test is normal, you should get tested for diabetes again in 3 years.

 What many women don’t realize is that having a history of gestational diabetes increases their chances of getting diabetes - mostly type 2 - in the future